 [insert shameless plug]

 You’re in luck though… because there’s a lot more where this came from, and I’ve written it down.
-My first book, The Soundcloud Bible, is launching today (November 19th).
+My first book, The Soundcloud Bible, is launching today.
 You can grab a copy here, and make sure to sign up to my newsletter for more content like this.
 Buy it, and you will learn more tips on how to be famous on Soundcloud.

 Thanks for reading!
 Budi.